mikenomitch/python-worker-packages-example/README.md

+*Note: We just discovered a bug in package loading that causes this to fail - fix incoming, but will not work currently*

 # FastAPI + Jinja2 Example

 *Note: You must have Python Packages enabled on your account for built-in packages to work.
 Request Access to our Closed Beta using [This Form](https://forms.gle/FcjjhV3YtPyjRPaL8)*